Dependencies Between Elements¶

 Starting with Denodo 5.0, Denodo establishes a dependency between the custom maps you create and the views that use them.
 It also establishes a dependency between the jar files imported into the Server and the “Denodo stored procedures” and “Custom Wrappers” that use the Java classes provided by these jars.

-If a user executes the statements DROP MAP 18N
+If a user executes the statements DROP MAP 18N to delete a custom

-to delete a simple map or DROP JAR
+i18n map, DROP MAP SIMPLE to delete a simple map or DROP JAR

 to delete a jar and they have a dependency, the statement will fail.

-In this case, you can execute a DROP MAP I18N <name> CASCADE
+In this case, you can execute a DROP MAP I18N <name> CASCADE,

-DROP MAP SIMPLE <name> CASCADE
+DROP MAP SIMPLE <name> CASCADE or DROP JAR <name> CASCADE to

 delete the custom i18n map, the custom simple map or the jar file